Quick Answer

 Almost everything settles regular way at T+1 (one business day after the trade date); cash trades settle same day (T+0).
 Under T+1, the ex-dividend date equals the record date.
 Delivery Versus Payment (DVP) and Receive Versus Payment (RVP) exchange securities and cash at the same instant, and a fail keeps the trade binding.

-The whole unit on one sheet: when each security settles, who gets the dividend, what counts as good delivery, and the failure and reporting rules the exam loves.
+The whole unit on one sheet: settlement timing, dividend entitlement, good delivery, and failure and reporting rules.

 - Regular way = T+1 (one business day after the trade date) for stocks, corporate bonds, municipal bonds, ETFs, options, U.S. government securities, and mutual fund shares.